Alternative names: Extract of Bitter Orange, Seville Orange, Sour Orange, Bigarade Orange, Marmalade Orange

 In a 2010 article by the publication Consumer Reports, it was reported that use of bitter orange may be associated with "fainting, heart-rhythm disorders, heart attack, stroke, death."

 Products containing orange peel extract deliver relief from occasional heartburn, acid indigestion, and upset stomach.
-They will not reduce mineral absorption or inhibit protein digestion, and do not shut down acid production nor adversely affect acid-producing cells, as many antacids do.
+Unlike many antacids, they will not reduce mineral absorption or inhibit protein digestion, and do not shut down acid production nor adversely affect acid-producing cells.

 Orange peel extract should be standardized to contain a minimum of 98% of d-limonene.
 Upon first experiencing symptoms, take one softgel capsule (1,000mg) every other day for 20 days, and one softgel capsule as needed for occasional relief thereafter.